kin-labs/kin-developer-docs-old/docs/developers/upgrade-to-kinetic.md

 ---
-title: Agora to Kinetic Upgrade
+title: Upgrade To Kinetic
 layout: layout-index
 eleventyNavigation:
-  key: 'Agora to Kinetic Upgrade'
+  key: 'Upgrade To Kinetic'
   order: 109
 ---

-# Upgrading from Agora to Kinetic?
+# Upgrading to Kinetic from Agora?
 Prior to the release of Kinetic, our Kin SDKs were powered by a now-deprecated technology called Agora.
 Here, we will outline the key API changes from the old versions of our SDKs to the new Kinetic versions

 ## TypeScript / Node SDK